 Pauline has a fine band including producer John Reynolds, Donal O’Connor and Tim Edey.
 The powerful voice of Damien Dempsey duets on ‘Pretty Bird Tree’, making this one of the record’s strongest tracks.
 I have a couple of reservations as you can tell but this is an album that delivers a lot of pleasure.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the PAULINE SCANLON – Gossamer link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the PAULINE SCANLON – Gossamer link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 Re:Session is the third album from Belfast band The Rapparees; an album of songs about Ulster or written by Ulster writers.

 The material varies from the traditional ‘Slieve Gallion Braes’, an old song about hardship and rising rents to Barry Kerr’s song of ecological revenge, ‘Mother Earth’.
 This album, particularly the instrumental sets, are weighted towards modern material although it can be hard to tell sometimes and I’m still not sure if ‘Belfast Mountains’ is a variant on the traditional song collected by Lucy Broadwood or a new version (mostly) written by Alan Burke.
 What it does mean is that the record presents a smooth spectrum from the obviously traditional to the definitely modern.
 Continue reading THE RAPPAREES: Re:Session (OWN LABEL)